 As the best child custody lawyers in Sydney, we understand the importance of protecting children and ensuring that they are kept out of parental dispute or conflict.
 We always consider the interests of the children first.
 Children have a right to a meaningful relationship with their parents and extended family.
 Want to know more?

 We have been advising, assisting, and representing our clients in a range of child custody matters.
 These services include contested child custody disputes, consent orders, child support, or relocation with children.

 Many parents negotiate their child custody arrangements and enter parenting plans.
 A parenting plan is simply a written agreement between parents that deals with all aspects of care and upbringing of their children.
-As child custody lawyers in Sydney, we assist our clients with negotiating and drafting parenting plans.
+As child custody solicitors, we assist our clients with negotiating and drafting parenting plans.

 Contravention of parenting orders is a serious matter.
 If you have valid parenting orders and one parent has not followed these orders, then dealing with this through a contravention application may be the most effective way.
 We have successfully made applications at court for the enforcement of parenting orders as well as defending our clients.

 If you are facing a contravention application, then contact us immediately.

 Child abductions are a parent’s worst nightmare.
 We have been involved in hundreds of child abduction matters.
 Child abductions often require urgent recovery and location orders.
 These matters must be dealt with proactively, strategically, and with sensitivity.
 We can assist with local child abduction matters, as well as interstate and international child abductions.